arewhyaeenn/OOP_HELLO_WORLD/README.md

 Now, in IntelliJ, click the **...** to the right of the **Project location:** field.
 In the dialog that pops up, go to your desktop and select the folder you just created.

-We want this specfic project to have it's own folder, so it will be separate from the other project we put in the `COMP_150_Projects` folder later on.
+We want this specfic project to have it's own folder, so it will be separate from the other projects we put in the `COMP_150_Projects` folder later on.
 Add `/HelloWorld` to the end of the **Project location:** field.
 Finally, type **HelloWorld** in the **Project name:** field.
 It should look like this:

 ![Project Name Location 2](./figures/projectNameLocation2.png)